KilianZimmerer/rfm/README.md

 # Railway Foundation Model

-A generative dynamic graph model to capture railway systems.
+The purpose of this project is to make neural networks "*understand*" railway dynamics.
+For this a generative dynamic graph transformer model is used.

 ## Setup